 What you need to know right out of the gate is that cameras are designed for print, which requires a much higher resolution than your screen does.
 This means if you just placed an image straight from your camera onto your webpage, that image would exceed the width of the whole screen by at least 2 times.
 Even if you only changed the DPI of the image down to 72 (the resolution of your common desktop screen) it would still be too large for your 800 pixel wide content area.

 Even then, if you want any kind of transparency in your image, then you need to learn about alpha transparency and 24-bit pngs.
 And let’s not forget that even a small 800px wide JPG can be up to a 1 or 2MB file if not properly optimized.
-Not just “optmized” but losslessly optimized, and stripped of it’s EXIF data.
+Not just “optmized” but losslessly optimized.

 So, between new file formats, you need to learn a bit about DPI (dots per inch), pixels (the standard measuring unit used in browsers), and how to reduce your image to work within those constraints.
 In our to do that, you need the right tools.

 Do I REALLY have to buy Photoshop!?

 No you don’t.
 Photoshop is amazing, and it not really intended for simple image edits.
 Photoshop is what I use, like any decent web designer/developer.
 But, if you want to get into more advanced photo editing, Photoshop has now released an older version (CS2) to download for free.
 It’s chock-full of amazing Photoshop features, just not some of the newer advanced stuff.
 So feel free to do that here.

 UPDATE: Thanks to Jill Levenhagen in a Facebook group I admin for, I learned that Photoshop CS2 isn’t technically free.
 You can download it if you already purchased it or Acrobat 7 in the past.
 This doesn’t stop anyone with an Adobe account from actually downloading and using it, but technically, it’s not free.